 YNSA Weekend Seminar

 Yamamoto New Scalp Acupuncture (YNSA) is named after the Japanese physician, Dr. Toshikatsu Yamamoto, who developed this acupuncture system in 1973.
-Since its introduction, YNSA has advanced with the discovery of additional acupuncture points, which are mainly located on the scalp.
-YNSA is used to treat neurological conditions, and is both effective and immediate in in stroke patients with pain and/or restricted mobility.
+YNSA is used to treat neurological conditions, and is both effective and immediate in stroke patients with pain and/or restricted mobility.
 As a result, the use of YNSA has increased and has become the most frequently used form of acupuncture.
 YNSA comprises basic acupuncture points (somatopes) mainly on the scalp, as well as on other body regions.
-In addition to providing symptomatic relief, YNSA can sometimes be curative therapy.
+In addition to providing symptomatic relief, YNSA is sometimes curative. .

-The workshop is an active learning workshop during which the participants will learn the basic acupuncture points which were first described by Yamamoto and which are currently used to effectively treat a wide range of neurological and orthopedic conditions.
+The workshop's duration is 20-22 hours which is spread over two and a half days, 8 hours/day.
+The workshop is an active learning workshop during which the participants will learn the YNSA macros stem acupuncture points, which were described by Yamamoto and which are currently used to effectively treat a wide range of neurological and orthopedic conditions.

 Introduction – Who is Dr. Toshikatsu Yamamoto and the background of the discovery of YNSA.